 Luis wakes up every morning in a rickety wooden shack and spends his days, like the doctor, injecting other users.
 The fee is one dollar or one sixth of a heroin shot, and most people pay in heroin.
 Every six injections Luis can do a hit of his own.
-For 22 months he was clean, until his wife had a heart attack in the bath and drowned.
+For 22 months he was clean and clear of the tracks, until one day he came home to find his wife had suffered a heart attack in the bath and drowned.

 Perched on a concrete barrier on Gurney Street, he squinted against the sun, opening and closing a flick knife in one hand and letting a cigarette slowly burn away in the other.
 "I had everything," he said.
-"I had a beautiful life, I had a beautiful wife.
-In the blink of an eye it got took from me.
+"I had a beautiful life, I had a beautiful wife, and in the blink of an eye it got took from me.
 That was a year and a week ago."

-Days later he was down on the tracks.
+Days after she died he was back on the tracks.
 "At least down here you know you can get safe dope, you can get clean works, you can get high and nobody's gonna mess with you," he said.
 "If they board this up I have to start again.
 I have to find a new place I can lay my head at night where I don't have to sleep with one eye open."

-Walking the half-mile length of track last week, person after person along the way said they would just find another hole in Kensington, the neighbourhood around the tracks, a place already gripped by poverty and overrun by heroin.
+Walking the half-mile length of track, under a blistering midday sun that baked the rails, person after person said they would simply find another hole in Kensington, the neighbourhood around the tracks — a place already gripped by poverty and overrun by heroin.

 Kensington was once a vibrant industrial area that people came to from around Philadelphia in search of work.
 As the manufacturing trades died away, employment rates and house prices plummeted, homes were abandoned and boarded up and the drug trade moved in.
 Now people come to Kensington from around the city, state and country in search of heroin.
 The area is said to be the largest open-air drugs market on the East Coast.